Cash, cash equivalents and investments

 |Cash and Cash Equivalents [Abstract]|

-Investments at June 30, 2020 consisted of the following (in thousands):
+Investments as of September 30, 2020 consisted of the following (in thousands):

-The Company recorded de minimis and $0.2 million in realized gains from the maturity of available-for-sale securities during the three and six months, respectively, ended June 30, 2020.
-The Company recorded realized gains of $0.1 million from the maturity of available-for-sale securities for both the three and six months ended June 30, 2019.
+The Company recorded $0.2 million and de minimis in realized losses from the maturity of available-for-sale securities during the three and nine months, respectively, ended September 30, 2020.
+The Company recorded realized gains of $0.1 million and $0.2 million from the maturity of available-for-sale securities for the three and nine months ended September 30, 2019, respectively.

 The entire disclosure of cash, cash equivalents, and debt and equity securities, including any unrealized or realized gain (loss).